 Hardness and toughness

-High-quality wood is tough, and that makes it withstand deterioration, abrasion, and shock.
-It becomes perfect for multiple uses since it endures the natural elements that destroy.
+High-quality wood is tough, making it withstand deterioration, abrasion, and shock.
+It becomes perfect for multiple uses since it endures the natural elements that destroy it.

 Solid wood vs. Plywood